SwamiKannan/Neural-Network-from-scratch-Numpy/README.md

-# MNIST - Attempt to build neural network in Numpy
+# MNIST - Building a neural network using only Numpy

 ## Data:
 The MNIST database is a large database of handwritten digits that is commonly used for training various image processing systems.
 The database is also widely used for training and testing in the field of machine learning.
 It was created by "re-mixing" the samples from NIST's original datasets.
 Furthermore, the black and white images from NIST were normalized to fit into a 28x28 pixel bounding box and anti-aliased, which introduced grayscale levels.